HeavyMedl/lists/README.md

 <a name='permutations'/>
 ###permutations ([x]|str) -> [[x]]|[str]
 ------
-**Description**: Array of Arrays or Array of Strings obtained by getting all permutations of a given arguement.
+**Description**: Array of Arrays or Array of Strings returned by getting all permutations of a given arguement.

 **Signature Definition**: Give arg 1 an Array of variables or a String; Get an Array of Arrays of variables or an Array of Strings respectively.